At a glance

 Twitch Extensions

-Interactive overlays and panels that allow brands to create immersive, interactive experiences within streams
+Interactive overlays and panels that allow developers and brands to create custom interactive experiences on streams